Over a Decade of Social Opinion Mining: A Systematic Review: Dimensions of Social Opinion Mining

 A study \cite{Munezero2015} mapped the observed emotions into two broad categories of enduring sentiments: `like' and `dislike'.
 The former includes emotions that have a positive evaluation of the object, i.e., joy, trust and anticipation, and the latter includes emotions that have a negative evaluation of the object, i.e., anger, fear, disgust, and sadness.

 It is important to note that some of the emotion categories listed above are based on published theories of emotion, with the most popular ones being Paul Ekman's six basic emotions (anger, disgust, fear, happiness, sadness and surprise) \cite{Ekman1992}, and Plutchik's eight primary emotions (anger, fear, sadness, disgust, surprise, anticipation, trust, and joy) \cite{Plutchik1980}.
-Moreover, other studies have used emotion categories that are influenced from emotional state/psychological models, such as the Pleasure Arousal Dominance (PAD) \cite{Mehrabian1996} and the Ortony, Clore and Collins (OCC) \cite{Ortony1988}.
+Moreover, other studies have used emotion categories that are influenced from emotional state/psychological models, such as the Pleasure Arousal Dominance \cite{Mehrabian1996} and the Ortony, Clore and Collins (commonly referred to as OCC) \cite{Ortony1988}.

 Several studies \cite{Xu2012, Furini2016, Walha2016, Hubert2018} that targeted emotion classification incorrectly referred to such a task as sentiment analysis.
 Even though emotions and sentiment are highly related, the former are seen as enablers to the latter, i.e., an emotion/set of emotions affect the sentiment.